coherent-research/mts-documentation/mts-api-spec.md

 When the rate is exceeded the request will be rejected with the HTTP status code 429.

+## Input/Output Constraints

+More details to follow:

+Constraints will be put on certain input parameters:

+- The number of tests in a single batch.
+- The maximum number of survey days requested per tests.
+- The maximum time range in a search query.

+Queries that respond with arrays, e.g. test-search and batch-status, may have a paging/chunking mechanism to avoid overly large responses.

 ### JSON Response parameters

 | Name              | Type    | Value                                                                     | Mandatory |